Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 It can rarely occur in men

 ## Forms of Breast Cancer
-There are two main forms of breast carcinoma:
+There are two main forms of breast carcinoma.
+They can be *in situ* (limited by basement membrane) or *invasive*:
-1. Ductal carcinoma
+1. Ductal carcinoma, resemble duct cells in breast
-2. Lobular carcinoma
+2. Lobular carcinoma, resemble lobules in breast

 There are two other variants/effects of cancer:
 1. [[#Peau d'orange]]
 2. [[#Paget Disease]]

+## Dutal

 ### Peau d'orange
 [[#Peau d'orange]] is tumor invasion of dermal lymphatic vessels, preventing drainage.
 It is often **high grade** with **poor prognosis**